ong-wei-hong/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.

 ### Editing an employee
-1. Adding a leave while all leaves are being shown
+1. Editing an employee while all employee are being shown

     1. Prerequisites: List all employee using the list command.
 Multiple employees in the list.